ruivapps/jenkins2-job-builder/README.rst

 Jinkins2-job-builder
 ====================

+Please use official jenkins-job-builder.
+The latested jenkins-job-builder already fixed the issue. (tested on 2.1.0), this hack is no longer required.

 Due to current jenkins-job-builder is broken under Jenkins2.

 This is temporary solution allows people to push job to Jenkins from